 If the investigation has not been completed within 28 days (4 weeks) we will send a 4-week Holding Letter advising what progress has been made and any indication of when the matter will be resolved.

-For Sancus Funding Limited the applicable ADR for eligible complainants is with the UK Financial Ombudsman Service.
-‘Eligible complainants’ is defined by the Financial Conduct Authority in their Dispute Resolution handbook.
+For the purpose of Sancus Lending (UK) Limited, ‘Eligible complainants’ is defined by the Financial Conduct Authority in their Dispute Resolution handbook as

 b) a micro-enterprise (less than 10 employees and balance sheet or turnover of less than £2m);